Vogelmensch/scanner/paper/scanner-paper.typ

 We are given four integer-arrays representing the depth of the object (see @encoding).
 We want to reconstruct the discretized image from this data only.
 In this chapter, we explain
 1. the intuitive approach and why it is not ideal (@exhaustive)
-2. a property being shared by all valid inputs, called the _chunk property_ (@chunk)
+2. the _chunk property_ (@chunk), and how we use it to assign many cells simultaneously
 3. how we handle special cases (@iterate)

 == Interpretation of the input <input-interpretation>

-So far, we interpreted the input as "depth of the matrix for a certain sub-array".
+So far, we interpreted the input as "depth of the object for a certain sub-array".
 Now, we want to introduce a slightly different interpretation.
 This will help to keep track of our progress later.

 The new interpretation for an input-integer $n$ corresponding to sub-array $"arr"$ is: $n$ equals the number of cells in $"arr"$ that are currently `UNASSIGNED` and need to be assigned with `FULL` at some point.
 In other words: $n$ is the number of `FULL`-valued cells in $"arr"$ that have yet to be assigned.